What Is Electric Shock Drowning: Incidents & Prevention Explained

 When the wiring on a boat or a dock or a boat launch or a marina is faulty and the electrical current is broken or interrupted, then electrical current often strong enough to cause muscle paralysis in a swimmer is dangerously released into the water.

-In this blog post, I will discuss what electric shock drowning is, its causes, tragic incidents involving electric drowning and tips for preventing this tragedy.
+In this blog post, I will discuss what this type drowning is, its causes, tragic incidents involving drowning after an electrical accident and tips for preventing this tragedy.

 What is electric shock drowning?